locationtech/geogig/doc/manual/source/repo/storage.rst

  user@localhost:/home/user$ geogig --repo $gold init user@localhost:/home/user$ geogig --repo $QA init

 Performance Tuning
 ------------------

 There are several configuration options for tuning the cacheing and threading of the PostgreSQL backend.
-The following configuration options should be set in the global config of the database:
+The following configuration options should be set in the global config of the database.

 * ``postgres.maxConnections``: The maximum number of simultaneous idle and in-use connections to the database.
 Defaults to 10.
 * ``postgres.threadPoolSize``: The number of threads that the object database should use.
 Defaults to the number of processors available to the virtual machine, or 2, whichever is higher.